Effect of Off-Diagonal Elements in Wannier Hamiltonian on DFT+DMFT for low-symmetry material: Study of Li$_2$MnO$_3$: Methods

-Here $\overline{N}_d = N_d - \alpha$, where $N_d$ is the $d$ occupancy obtained self-consistently at each Mn site, and $\alpha$ is double counting parameter.
+where $\phi^a_d(\mathbf{k})$ is the normalized $d$-orbital wavefunction, which is transformed from the wavefunction in the real space $\phi^a_d(\mathbf{r})$ with the center of coordinates $\mathbf{r}$ on a transition metal ion.
 Note that $\alpha = 0$ gives the conventional fully localized limit.
 From the Eqs. \ref{eq:Edc} and \ref{eq:Vdc}, changing $\alpha$ (or $V^{\rm{DC}}$) can tune the $p-d$ covalency by effectively shifting the $d$ orbital level.
 If $V^{\rm{DC}}$ potential is smaller than the DC potential of fully localized limit, it will make $d$ orbital level higher and the covalency effect weaker, with reduced $N_d$.